-Are you a first time visitor to London? or have been a business traveller?
-We all need some navigational support when we are in new town and surely a handy London tourist map can help you save time and money, so that you enjoy little extra when you travel around this amazing city.
+Are you a first-time visitor to London? or have been a business traveller?
+We all need some navigational support when we are in a new town and surely a handy London tourist map can help you save time and money so that you enjoy a little extra when you travel around this amazing city.

-City of London is divided in zones, which means Zone 1 being the centre most part of London, and also the most congested one.
-Outward you go from the city, the zone number changes, so does the conjestion and so does the cost of travelling in within those zone.
-Wouldn’t you feel good to have Handy London travel maps, so that you know where you going? and what to expect in the area you going.
+The city of London is divided into zones, which means Zone 1 is the centre part of London, and also the most congested one.
+Outward you go from the city, the zone number changes, so does the congestion and so does the cost of travelling within each zone.
+Wouldn’t you feel good to have Handy London travel maps, so that you know where you going? and what to expect in the area you go.

-London is a big city, and surely you don’t want to go to places which are of no interests to you, be you a tourist in London, or business traveller.
-It’s like going out to a city, whose weather is as unpredictable as Rhino or for an example (ha ha ;)) So coming back to the point, where we must provide you with the updated no nonsense London tourist maps.
+London is a big city, and surely you don’t want to go to places which are of no interest to you, be you a tourist in London, or a business traveller.
+It’s like going out to a city, whose weather is as unpredictable as Rhino or for example (haha ;)) So coming back to the point, where we must provide you with the updated no-nonsense London tourist maps:

-Without a London Tube map for a newbie is like getting lost in a crystal maze. so make sure when you are in the hotel where you are staying, ask them to give you one tube map, we are sure, they will have.
+Without a London Tube map for a newbie is like getting lost in a crystal maze. so make sure when you are in the hotel where you are staying, ask them to give you one tube map, we are sure, they will have one.
 Well in many cases.

 London Bus Maps vary from zone to zone.
 There are many London Bus Maps.
 You can get these maps from the TFL website or from any near buy tube stations.
-Tube stations do have maps for tube line, buses, DLR, Overground and underground trains.
+Tube stations do have maps for tube lines, buses, DLR, and Overground and underground trains.
 To get the updated London Bus Maps please click here: “Transport for London Bus Maps“

 London DLR Maps